 By keeping the counters uncluttered and adding a peninsula or island you make the kitchen the heart of the home.
 Bars were common, whether a built-in or a bar cart.
 A mid-century modern kitchen is great for entertaining.

 A Mid-century modern kitchen is simple and functional.
 I hope this post got you a little excited about this style.
-If you have any questions please call or email.

 Certified Residential Contractor #CRC1331326